openhab/openhab-addons/bundles/org.openhab.binding.speedtest/README.md

 ## What functionality does Ookla's Speedtest offer?

+The Speedtest Binding is using the following functionality, provided by Ookla's Speedtest:

-* Output of a timestamp instead of using the openHAB timestamp
+* Output of an accurate timestamp per measurement
 * Output of Ping time and Jitter
 * Output of Bandwidth, transferred Bytes and elapsed time for Down-/Upload
 * Output of the used interface with Internal/External IP, MAC Address and the Internet Service Provider (ISP)
 * Output of a result ID and a result URL
-* Output of the used Server and location
+* Output of the used Server and location the Speedtest was run against
 * Possiblity to pre-select a server used for testing

-## What functionality does the Speedtest Binding offer?
+## What interfaces does the Speedtest Binding offer?

+The Speedtest Binding provides the Ookla's Speedtest functionality via the following openHAB interface:

 * Execute Speedtest time based or triggered
 * Provide results via openHAB Channels